Course navigation

 SituationUse subagents?Why

-💡 Tip: The simplest subagent skill you can write is a /research skill with 2–3 subagents.
-Start there, verify the output quality, and then apply the same pattern to your own use case.
+The simplest subagent skill to start with is a /research skill with 2–3 subagents.
+Verify output quality there, then apply the same pattern to your own use case.

 What's Next

 Sub-agents extend what a single skill can do.
-The final skills lesson shows you how to package and share your skills with your team.
+Next: packaging and sharing skills with your team.